I have a confession to make. Until 2018 and the age of 31, I wanted nothing to do with our finances.

 When we first started using the anti-budget in 2015, we decided to save 25% of our income.
 This was reasonable based on how much income we were projecting for the year and what we knew about our expenses from the previous year.

-- We projected our gross income for the year and did the calculations needed to determine what that would mean for our net income.
+- We projected our gross income for the year (including Corey’s expected W2 salary and our income from the business) and did the calculations needed to determine what that would mean for our net income.

-- We reviewed our spending from 2018 together and discussed areas where we thought we could spend less.
+- We reviewed our spending from 2020 together and discussed areas where we thought we might spend more or less.
 Then we projected our likely spending.

 - By subtracting likely spending from net income, we were able to determine our likely savings amount and savings rate.